prathmesh7317/AI-Driven-Resume-Parser-for-Perfect-Job-Match-ATS-Compatibility/README.md

 #### Categorization of Resumes: Resumes are categorized based on similarity scores, with scores above 60% marked for further review.
 #### CSV Export: Exports key resume data (skills, experience, contact info) to a CSV file for HR analysis.
 #### Job Description Matching and Feedback: Provides recommendations on how to improve resumes to align with job descriptions.
-#### OpenAI-Powered Cover Letter Generation: Personalized cover letters generated using OpenAI GPT, tailored to the job description and the candidate's resume.
+#### OpenAI-Powered Cover Letter Generation: Personalized cover letters generated using AI Agents, tailored to the job description and the candidate's resume.